junjiekoh1107/newrepo/README.md

 Starting out my first repo!

-Random mini python projects for starters
+Random mini python projects for starters (You may use Visual Studio Code to run them!)
 1. alcohol.py - simple input program to give different responses parameters are age >=18 and >=$5 pocket money